html2rss/html2rss-web/README.md

 This web application is distributed in a [rolling release](https://en.wikipedia.org/wiki/Rolling_release) fashion from the `master` branch.

-For the latest commit passing the Github CI/CD on the master branch, an updated Docker image will be pushed to Docker Hub: `gilcreator/html2rss-web`](<https://hub.docker.com/r/gilcreator/html2rss-web>).
+For the latest commit passing the Github CI/CD on the master branch, an updated Docker image will be pushed to [Docker Hub: `gilcreator/html2rss-web`](https://hub.docker.com/r/gilcreator/html2rss-web).

 Github's @dependabot is enabled for dependency updates and are automatically merged to the `master` branch when the CI gives the green light.